Widener Law Commonwealth has partnered with the following institutions to offer applicants various admissions options.

 LEAP students must apply no later than April 1 of the calendar year in which they plan to begin studies and must matriculate into the regular division for their first year of law school.
 Information regarding LEAP eligibility at Elizabethtown College can be found here.

-Widener Law Commonwealth Law in partnership with Cabrini College offers the two options for Cabrini College undergraduates.
+Widener Law Commonwealth Law in partnership with Cabrini University offers the two options for Cabrini University undergraduates.

-Cabrini College undergraduate students may earn both a bachelor’s degree and a juris doctor degree in six years, instead of the usual seven provided they
+Cabrini University undergraduate students may earn both a bachelor’s degree and a juris doctor degree in six years, instead of the usual seven provided they

 Students admitted to Widener Law Commonwealth through the 3+3 program must attend on a full time basis until they have completed their bachelor’s degree.
 At that time, they may elect to continue their legal studies on either a full or part time basis.